8 keys to employee productivity

 The OKR system that Google and other large tech companies use and the Salesforce V2MOM app both have built-in employee productivity trackers.
 Small business owners must create their own performance metrics using the chunking method.

 Break your work down into smaller tasks.
 In order to complete a project or assignment, what do your employees need to do?
 Assign each smaller task an average time it takes to complete.
 This not only allows you to measure employee productivity, but also allows you to better delegate work, a key component of leadership.

 You can also use formulas to calculate whether your employee productivity is improving over time.
 The most basic formula is total output / total input = productivity.
 Take the amount of money your company generated over a set period of time and divide it by the total number of hours worked to get your labor productivity.
 For example, if you generated $100,000 worth of goods or services using 2,000 hours of labor, your productivity is $50 per hour of work.
 If this number goes up, your productivity is increasing.

-Ready to take your employees to the next level?
+Ready to take your employee productivity to the next level?